-Strategy for Paper I – GS
+Strategy for Paper I – General Studies

 Have notes on Important topics and events happening in Socio-Economic, Infrastructure Development, Polity & Governance, Regulations & Employment front for at least one year before IAS Prelims.
 Also cover all the current affairs happenings in India and World.
 Most importantly Environment Policies, Ecology and Environment Based issues.
 Because recently these issues have been striking newspaper's headlines and plenty of questions are asked from these topics in CSAT.